espocrm/documentation/docs/administration/bpm-activities.md

 $someVariable3 = entity\attribute('name');
 ```

-In the context *update record* actions it's recommended to use formula only for setting attributes.
+In the context of *update record* actions it's recommended to use formula only for setting attributes.
 Use *Script Task* for any other logic.

 ----